The code to success

 "Following some pre-coursework to get everyone in our class to the same starting point, we’ve gotten to grips with the R and PostgreSQL languages, the language of statistics, we’ve learned from industry experts about data governance and quality, privacy and cybersecurity.
 We’ve been well looked after outside of class as well, with social outings and things like that.
 So I’m excited for what these new skills can do for my future but to then learn that my mentee Erin has found coding is her passion as well has doubled that excitement."

-"The guidance I’ve tried to give her has centred around the idea that everyone needs to work so you may as well do something you enjoy, and I’m delighted Erin’s internship gave her a chance to try it and helped her realise what her next steps can be.
+"The guidance I’ve tried to give her has centered around the idea that everyone needs to work so you may as well do something you enjoy, and I’m delighted Erin’s internship gave her a chance to try it and helped her realize what her next steps can be.
 Coding is never boring, there’s always another problem to solve, it affects every area of life, so there’s an incredible variety of fields to work in and creating solutions that have positive real world effects is immensely satisfying.”

 Erin is a 17-year-old school student, mentored by Blair, who completed a four-week paid internship with Leidos this summer as part of the Career Ready programme.